Skip to main content

 • The festival can be very loud, so I recommend noise cancelling headphones for all babies and for any kids (and adults!) sensitive to loud noises.

 • Only clear/translucent bags are allowed in the park during the festival.
 If you don't have one, expect that you may be subject to search or you may be turned away to find a new bag or leave your things in your car.
+I have brought non-clear diaper bags without issue, but they definitely did check them.

 • No outside food or drink.
 I checked with the Saturday in the Park organizers however and they said things for babies or toddlers like sippy cups, bottles, and cheerios are fine!